TartuMESH/pixelache/README.md

-# Pixelache mesh networking workshop in Helsinki Sept 26th 2015
+# Pixelache mesh networking workshop in Helsinki Sep 26th 2015

 These are instructions for:

 * http://livingspaces.pixelache.ac/events/mesh-networking-workshop

 ## Preparing Raspberry Pi 1/2 with Raspbian Wheezy for B.A.T.M.A.N

+You need:

+* Raspberry Pi single board computer
+* MicroSD card with Debian Wheezy on it
+* Power adapter for Raspberry (of course)
+* Mesh capable USB wifi dongle (see: http://elinux.org/RPi_USB_Wi-Fi_Adapters#Working_USB_Wi-Fi_Adapters)
+* Ethernet cable to connect your Raspberry to a switch, router or similar
+* A computer to connect to your Raspberry through LAN (or console access, if you prefer)

 ### Update everything and upgrade to Debian Jessie (takes **a lot** of time)